genterist/openMRS-Security/Capstone/FINAL.md

 ### * Expected results
 + System fail securely
-+ No user should be created successfully with mallicious payload as input OR if a user was created with mallicious inputs, contents of mallicious payloads must be deleted or escaped as plain text.
++ No user should be created successfully with malicious payload as input OR if a user was created with malicious inputs, contents of malicious payloads must be deleted or escaped as plain text.

 ### * Post-condition
 OpenMRS should still be operate normally